ealhomsi/Edel/README.md

 5) we don't use want firebase.
 6) spelling feature. (did  you mean this). (while typing).
-7) search (similarity score). (everything) (partners and  newsfeed). sharma.rahul71993@gmail.com
+7) search (similarity score). (everything) (partners and  newsfeed).

 # what to do last week
 * rss feed
-* posting a question
-* reply
-* email as an answer
 * focus on the mobile app (application)
 * organization website side.